Baghlani/delino-gallery/README.md

 ## Caching Strategy and Performance Optimizations

 - **Server-Side Data Fetching**: All data fetching is done on the server side using React Server Components to improve SEO and performance.
 - **Next.js Cache**: Utilizes Next.js built-in caching capabilities to cache data and pages where applicable.
-All main pages are configured with the `dynamic` property set to `'force-static'`, to ensure that the page is statically generated and cached on the first visit.
+Main pages are configured with the `dynamic` property set to `'force-static'`, to ensure that the page is statically generated and cached on the first visit.
-- **Revalidation**: Pages are revalidated every hour (`revalidate = 3600`) to ensure data freshness.
+- **Revalidation**: Pages are revalidated periodically to ensure data freshness.
 - **Optimized Images**: Utilizes the `next/image` component to optimize images for faster loading and better performance.
 This includes resizing, compressing, and converting images to modern formats like AVIF.
 The optimized images are cached on the first visit and reused for subsequent requests, ensuring efficient and quick image delivery.
 - **Optimized Fonts**: Utilizes the `next/font` component to optimize fonts for faster loading and better performance.